 Some fitness centers are very strict about what employees can post online.

-Some gyms don't allow their staff to post anything to social media which identifies the fitness center.
+Some gyms don't allow their staff to post anything to social media that identifies the fitness center.
 The reason is they are trying to control their brand.
-They want to do the social media posting so they can control what people see.
+They want to do social media posting so they can control what people see.
 Companies also don't want anyone portraying them negatively.

 Personal trainers have told me stories of gyms threatening to fire employees if they did not remove their social media posts taken inside the gym.
 One fitness trainer even told me how a well-known gym forced her to take down her own website because it was competing with where she worked.